austral/austral.github.io/tutorial/borrowing.md

 What's different about the borrow statement?
 Here's we're defining the name of the region `Reg`.
 You can think of this as a lexically-scoped, type-level tag.
-Within the scope of the region statement, `R` is defined.
+Within the scope of the region statement, `Reg` is defined.
 Outside the block, it isn't.
 That means you can't leak references.
 You can't write:

 ```